argythana/dev_boilerplate_course/lecture_notes/lecture_1_git_GitHub/git_lecture_instructions.md

 5) create a .gitignore file [next to the `.git` folder](https://stackoverflow.com/a/19098654)
-With the command below you create an empty file called `.gitignore` just by using only the cli.
+With the command below you create an empty file called `.gitignore` just by using only the CLI.

 ```bash
 type nul > .gitignore